cianedanan/reading-notes/class-01.md

 <b>How are HTML, CSS AND JS files parsed in the browser?</b>
 <br>

-In a browser HTML contributes to the structure of the webpage, CSS performs the aethetics or styling of the webapge, and JS contribute how the webpage functions.
+In a browser HTML contributes to the structure of the webpage, CSS performs the aesthetics or styling of the webpage, and JS contribute how the webpage functions.

 <b>How can you find images to add to a Website?</b>